 I read an article recently called, “An Open Letter to the Fitness Industry,” and an excerpt really stuck with me, because it described how I felt my whole life perfectly:

 I don’t care about having six-pack abs, but I want to feel comfortable in my clothes.
 When I go shopping for new pants, I don’t want to worry if each store will actually carry sizes big enough to fit me.
 When I sit down, I don’t want my belly to hang over my belt and leave a red mark that stares at me when I stand naked in front of the mirror at the end of a day.
 I want to know that if I happen to be running somewhere without my shirt on people aren’t going to be disgusted by seeing all my fat jiggling.
 When I fly on a plane, I don’t want to be that big, fat guy that takes up too much room.
 I want a tribe who understands that.

 I don’t care about bullsh*t fads or super science-y fitness jargon, but I do like learning new things.
 When I’m introduced to a new exercise, it feels great when I can learn it quickly and have some success on the first few tries.
 So skip the super advanced stuff you just learned last weekend and feel free to never teach me anything that requires more than a three-step learning process.
 Let me learn by doing, rather than talking me through every painful detail of proper biomechanics.
 I promise I’ll get better at it–just let me get started.
 I want a tribe who teaches and learns like that.

 I don’t care about getting laid and working out with superhot fitness models, but I do value being part of a community.
 I have a strong desire to feel supported and feel like I belong.

 Thank you – all of you! – for taking the steps, big and small, to live a larger, stronger, more complete life.
-We’re almost at the end of my first official year of online businessing, so I’m getting gushy.
-You rock!
+We’re almost at the two-year anniversary of the beginning of this blog, so I’m getting gushy. <3